cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 FROST assumes reliable message delivery between the Coordinator and signing participants in order for the protocol to complete.
 An attacker masquerading as another participant will result only in an invalid signature; see {{sec-considerations}}.
-However, in order to identify any participant which has misbehaved (resulting in the protocol aborting) to take actions such as excluding them from future signing operations, we assume that the network channel is authenticated (but not private).
+However, in order to identify any participant which has misbehaved (resulting in the protocol aborting) to take actions such as excluding them from future signing operations, we assume that the network channel is additionally authenticated; confidentiality is not required.

 ## Round One - Commitment {#frost-round-one}